A Perfect Luncheon Side

 Fire and Ice Cucumbers are another Southern staples.
 The slight acidity of this dish is a perfect complement to rich, meaty dishes like Central Texas BBQ Brisket or Southern Fried Chicken.
 Because this recipe is so simple, I hesitated to make it a post on the blog.
 That said, this recipe is a frequent request.
 Likewise, since Covid-19 has presented us with many other challenges, this is an excellent time for a quick recipe with a short ingredient list, especially since many items may already be in your cupboard or fridge.

 The fire comes from red chili flakes and cayenne.
 Adjust the amount to your liking if this recipe is too spicy.
 Today I’ve used white onions along with the cucumbers, but yellow or red onions work as well.
 Similarly, ramps or wild onions would lend another level of umami.

 I prefer using English/European cucumbers (also known as Dutch cucumbers, grown hydroponically).
 This type of cucumber offers easily digestible skin and seeds.
 Therefore, they do not need to be peeled or seeded.
 However, if you use Persian or large pickling cucumbers, they are best peeled and seeded.

 - Sharp knife, Mandoline slicer or thin slicing wheel on a food processor.

 - medium storage container with lid for the refrigerator

-- 1 whole onion, medium sized or ½ a large onion, julienned (Red or Yellow onions work as well)
+- 1 whole onion, white, medium-sized, or ½ a large onion, julienned (Red or Yellow onions work as well)